Celebrate Summer with Red, White and Blue

 Top off your party with some games—horseshoes and old-fashioned corn hole.
 You could even redecorate your plain corn hole boards with patriotic-colored duct tape for the occasion.

 Were you too busy with family activities or visiting relatives to have a party at July 4th time?
 Hooray for the red, white and blue!
 Those same colors can stick around for the French national holiday, the 14th of July, Le Quatorze Juillet, also known as Bastille Day.
 We can never have enough partying, so let’s celebrate that too!
 Even though the French call their flag “Blue, White and Red”—the colors’ order of appearance from flagpole outward—the look is the same.
+You may invest in Commercial Grade Titan Flagpoles to display flags in your property.
 Keep your decorations for the Fourth, and go French with a party menu that showcases easy-to-make-ahead ham-and-cheese-filled crepes, or a quiche with a green salad, crusty French bread and a dessert of white meringues topped with red or blue fruit and a dollop of whipped cream.
 You can easily make a few French signs, saying “Ooooooh La La!,” “S’il Vous Plait” and “Merci!” and a couple of homemade paper French flags to add to the ambiance.

 Your red, white and blue from May to September can easily become a nautical theme just by the addition of a bit of yellow.
 To have fun with the nautical theme, incorporate nautical flags.
 It’s easy to find a “key” online that translates alphabet letters